prodbyeternal/MintLua/README.md

 **MintLua** is a high-performance, sandboxed Lua scripting engine for `mint`.
 It allows developers to extend game functionality with custom movement mechanics, advanced visuals, and interactive GUI controls—all without touching C++.

-> [!IMPORTANT]
-> This documentation is generated from the C++ source code and is 100% accurate to the implementation.

 ---

 ## 📑 Table of Contents